JPatel87/landmark-locator/README.md

 * There is a timer below the landmark question counter to add in a challenge element to the game.
 * The landmark image is sizeable so that the user can clearly see the landmark in order to decipher its location.
 * The buttons are styled in the same way as the start tour button on the home page to provide uniformity throughout the project.
+* The user will have to look at the landmark and decide from the button choices which country the landmark is in.
 * When a choice is correctly selected the button will go green and when a choice is incorrectly selected the button will go red.
+The game will then move to the next question.
 This provides a quick visual aid to the user about whether they had selected the right answer, without having to use much text.
+* If a user does not select an answer before the timer is up, the display will proceed to the next question and this will be noted as an incorrect answer.

 3. End game page: